 The Spartans proceeded to win a playoff contest as well against Sequoyah.

-The Spartans have begun the process of replacing these standouts and had productive summer workouts.
+The Spartans have begun the process of replacing these standouts by productive summer workouts.

 “Our kids have shown up and worked hard,” Spartans’ head coach Ed Koester said.
-“We’ve had good attendance and used the summer for conditioning in addition to prepare for training camp [this month].”
+“We’ve had good attendance and used the summer for conditioning in addition to prepare for training camp in August.”